Assault on the electoral college

 And several bills have been introduced in the Delaware General Assembly that would create similar issues in the First State.
 Delaware’s voting system works: Why change it?
 DE Sen. Gerald Hocker, News Journal, 3/27/19.
 Problematic Delaware election reforms, CC of DE newsletter, 4/1/19.

 If the GOP hopes to remain competitive, it should not stand idly by while the electoral system is overhauled to its strategic detriment.

 E. Unintended consequences – For the reasons stated, we think the electoral college is working reasonably well and does not need to be changed.
 But if Americans decide otherwise, the change should be made by a constitutional amendment rather than a procedural gimmick like the NPV compact.

 Accordingly, Republicans should have no qualms against trying to defeat this proposal, and if the drive fell short of recruiting additional states with 81 or more electoral votes so be it.
 If the drive succeeded, however, here are two additional points to consider.

 LITIGATION - Let’s say the NPV compact did achieve critical mass, for example in May 2020.
 Proponents would presumably attempt to put the compact into effect for the November presidential election while opponents would be filing lawsuits in an effort to block it, turning what already promises to be a contentious political contest into a legal slugfest.
-Forget any hopes for a rational discussion of the issues during the presidential campaign, because such any such debate would be drowned out by the legal arguments and counterarguments.
+Forget any hopes for a rational discussion of the issues during the presidential campaign, because any such debate would be drowned out by the legal arguments and counterarguments.